GAMR1520/GAMR1520/lab-1.2.md

 >print(f'Hello {name}, your name begins with "{name[0]}".')
 >```

-### Multiple characters
+## Slicing

-For multiple characters, we can specify the start and end indices, separated by a colon.
+For multiple elements, we can specify the start and end indices, separated by a colon.
+This is known as *slicing*.

 ```python
 message[1:4] # 'ell'